kimai/kimai1/README.md

 If you have a feature request that you want to be implemented or a bug that you want to have fixed, you can go to [bountysource](https://www.bountysource.com/teams/kimai/issues) and donate for a specific issue by posting a bounty.
 The developer who then implements this feature will get the money as soon as the feature gets merged.

 Direct Support via PayPal is also possible.
+Just make a comment in the issue that you want to sponsor and we will get in touch.